[Edited

 promises to heretics don't count, and Huss was burned at the

 stake.
 The church officials weren't done, though.
-The real
+The

 trouble-maker, they said, was Wyclif.
 He's the real